danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/PATCH SPOILERS.md

 Void Soul lets you unlock Lordsoul as a separate charm by defeating Pure Vessel on radiant difficulty.

+Knightmare Lullaby lets you unlock Grimmchild and Carefree Melody as separate charms by defeating Nightmare King Grimm on radiant difficulty.

 ## Mod Integrations
 Pale Court compatibility patch currently only makes it so that unlocking King's Honour and glorifying Defender's Crest creates a more powerful version called King's Majesty.